 - (a) Applicability.
 A tree conservation plan is required in conjunction with any development proposal for the creation of lots or parcels to be used for single family or two family uses, if the development proposal will result in the removal of trees. - (b) Procedure type.
 A tree conservation plan is processed as a Type I procedure under SRC chapter 300. - (c) Submittal requirements.
-In addition to the submittal requirements for a Type I application under SRC chapter 300, an application for a tree conservation plan shall include the following: - (1) A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information:

-- (A) The total site area, dimensions, and orientation relative to north; - (B) Proposed lot or parcel lines; - (C) Site topography shown at two-foot contour intervals; - (D) Identification of slopes greater than 25 percent; - (E) The location of any existing structures on the site; - (F) Identification of the type, size, and location of all existing trees on the property; - (G) Identification of those trees proposed for preservation and those designated for removal; - (H) The location of all utilities and other improvements; - (I) Required setbacks for the proposed lots or parcels; - (J) The locations and descriptions of staking or other protective devices to be used during construction; and - (K) The site plan may contain a grid or clear delineation of phases that depict separate areas in which work is to be performed and identification of those trees proposed for preservation and those designated for removal with each phase.
+In addition to the submittal requirements for a Type I application under SRC chapter 300, an application for a tree conservation plan shall include the following: - (1) A site plan, of a size and form and in the number of copies meeting the standards established by the Planning Administrator, containing the following information: - (A) The total site area, dimensions, and orientation relative to north; - (B) Proposed lot or parcel lines; - (C) Site topography shown at two-foot contour intervals; - (D) Identification of slopes greater than 25 percent; - (E) The location of any existing structures on the site; - (F) Identification of the type, size, and location of all existing trees on the property; - (G) Identification of those trees proposed for preservation and those designated for removal; - (H) The location of all utilities and other improvements; - (I) Required setbacks for the proposed lots or parcels; - (J) The locations and descriptions of staking or other protective devices to be used during construction; and - (K) The site plan may contain a grid or clear delineation of phases that depict separate areas in which work is to be performed and identification of those trees proposed for preservation and those designated for removal with each phase.

 Applicant Response: A tree conservation plan has been included with this application.
+All significant trees proposed to be removed are included in the arborist report memorandum, the tree conservation plan permit, and/or the street tree permit application for city tree removal.
 Sheets 3 through 3.4 submitted with this application indicate the tree locations and health.
 All site plan submittal requirements are shown on sheets P2, 3, 3.1-3.4, and 19.
 The criteria are met.